 About African spurred tortoise – Janine

 Common name :

 African spurred tortoise

 Native to :

-Africa Less than 100 years ago, the African spurred tortoise was very common but today, because of anthropic activities (urbanisation, wars, human consumption), it is becoming increasingly rare.
+Africa.
+Less than a 100 years ago, the African spurred tortoise were very common but nowadays because of anthropic activities (urbanisation, wars, human consumption), it is endangered in its natural habitat.

 Maximum size :